manish87sharma/Git-Learnings/README.md

 - Lightweight tags are just a simple pointer to a commit
 - When you create a tag with no arguments, it captures the value in HEAD
+- This kind of tags are not in practice

 ```bash
 > git checkout master